 Dermal fillers are a medium-risk treatment that have been FDA-approved for use in the lips.
 To make sure lip fillers are as safe as possible, it’s essential that they’re only performed by medically qualified practitioners.
 So, make sure you do your research and choose an aesthetician who has lots of experience and the right qualifications.
 Checking out their reviews and before and after photos can also be helpful when deciding who to go with.

-Q. How can I prepare for lip fillers?
+Q. How can I prepare for lip injections?

-A week prior to your treatment, avoid taking aspirin, ibuprofen, vitamin E and fish oil supplements as these may increase bleeding and bruising.
+A week prior to your lip enhancement treatment, avoid taking aspirin, ibuprofen, vitamin E and fish oil supplements as these may increase bleeding and bruising.
 However, if you are taking any prescribed medicines, including aspirin, do not stop taking them.
-Instead, chat with your practitioner or GP first.
+Instead, chat with your lip injector or GP first.